-Up until this point I had only ever heard of dengue in the classroom, or as part of an anecdotal tale on the tropical disease unit and the emergency division where I had undertaken part of my nurse training.
-I’d never personally come across it in a patient, and certainly never been the victim of it.
+Up until this point I had only ever heard of dengue in the classroom, or as part of an anecdotal tale on the tropical disease unit and the emergency division where I had worked as a nurse.
+I’d never up until this point personally come across it in a patient, and certainly never been the victim of it.

-I tried to dredge up from the back of my mind all the information I had about dengue, which I admit at the time wasn’t much more than the basics.
+I tried to dredge up from the back of my mind all the information I could muster about dengue, which I admit at the time wasn’t much more than the basics.
 But it was enough to calm myself down and to get myself thinking rationally.

 I knew there was no point in seeking medical attention, as bad as they felt at the time I knew my symptoms were relatively mild and I had no other serious complications.
 There was no excessive blood or bleeding and the bathroom situation was – lets just say manageable.
+I know you don’t want too many details!
 I knew there was little any medical facility could do for me that I couldn’t do for myself and frankly I couldn’t be bothered leaving my room.
 The treatment of dengue was all about the management of the symptoms.
-Stay hydrated, stay rested, let it pass.
+Stay hydrated, stay rested, manage the pain, let it pass.

 So that’s what I did.
 I took some paracetamol for the pain and waited it out, gaining a whole new understanding why dengue is nicknamed breakbone fever.
-I stayed as hydrated as possible and became extremely grateful to the guys who worked at the guesthouse I was staying in who – once they became aware of my situation – kept me supplied with large bottles of water and fruit.
+I stayed as hydrated as possible and became extremely grateful to the guys who worked at the guesthouse I was staying in who – once they became aware of my situation – kept me supplied with large bottles of water and fruit and kept trying to pursuade me to get a doctor.
 To this day I am extremely thankful to them for looking out for me.
 And I rested.
 A lot.